MorandDag/Asteroids/README.md

 The object of the game if to destroy the asteroids and saucers.shooting a large asteroid breaks that asteroid into 2 medium sized asteroids. shooting one of those pices breaks in into 2 small asteroids.
 The player has the ability to send the ship into hyperjump, but with a certain chances are you can explode, appearing on the site of an asteroid.
 Saucers appear randomly on the screen.

 #### Scoring:
-- Small asteroids - 100,
+- Small asteroids - 100
-- Medium - 50,
+- Medium - 50
-- Large - 20,
+- Large - 20
 - Large saucers - 200

-Every 10000 points you will get an HP
+Every 10000 points you will get an HP.